-- A Will provides for how the minor/ children should be looked after once the testator is gone to ensure continuity of their wellbeing. - The Testator chooses who will distribute the property (Executor), as s/he knows who among the relatives is most suitable to carry out his last wishes. - The Testator is able to give property to those who would ordinarily not be considered if there was no will. - The beneficiaries get what they are entitled to under the Will. - The Executor is able to collect the debts due to the deceased. - A will helps to avoid family wrangles/conflict that usually result from failure to agree on what and how much each beneficiary should receive from the property of the deceased.
+- to ensure continuity of their wellbeing. - The Testator chooses who will distribute the property (Executor), as s/he knows who among the relatives is most suitable to carry out his last wishes. - The Testator is able to give property to those who would ordinarily not be considered if there was no will. - The beneficiaries get what they are entitled to under the Will. - The Executor is able to collect the debts due to the deceased. - A will helps to avoid family wrangles/conflict that usually result from failure to agree on what and how much each beneficiary should receive from the property of the deceased.